rumblefrog/rumblefrog/README.md

 Hello 👋

-I'm full-stack developer, specializing in Rust currently, with experience with everything in between!
+I'm full-stack developer, specializing in Rust/Typescript currently, with experience with everything in between!

 ### 📫 Get in touch